cblanks/monte-carlo-pi/README.md

-# Pie from Monte Carlo
+# Pi from Monte Carlo

 An animated Monte Carlo simulation to measure _&pi;_.